EspressoSystems/espresso-sequencer/contracts/script/README.md

 The profile, `profile.default` is used by default.
 Setting the `FOUNDRY_PROFILE` variable overrides the `foundry.toml` settings.

+## Deployments

-## Deploying the Fee Contract
+### Deploying the Fee Contract

 Steps:

 1. Run the Deployment Command This command requires you to go to OpenZeppelin Defender's UI to see the transaction.
    Click that transaction which opens up the Safe UI where your signers for that Safe multi-sig wallet can confirm the transaction.
+The two transactions to be confirmed are: (i) deployment of implementation contract (ii) deployment of proxy contract

 ```bash
 export FOUNDRY_PROFILE=defender && \